 What is SharePoint’s new Framework?

 The announcement of the new SharePoint Framework doesn’t deprecate any of the existing SharePoint development models.
 On the contrary, when the new SharePoint Framework gets released, it will be yet another valuable asset in your developer toolbox.
 But as the number of options to extend SharePoint increases, how do you know when to use which?
-Even though it hasn’t been released yet, it’s good to start thinking about the different scenarios in which you could, and couldn’t benefit of it.
+Even though it hasn’t been released yet, it’s good to start thinking about the different scenarios in which you could, and couldn’t benefit from it.

 The best way to explain which scenarios are the best match for using the new SharePoint Framework is to illustrate them using examples.
 But before we do, let’s have a closer look at the different characteristics of the new SharePoint Framework, which will help you make the right architectural choice for your next solution.